 The progress of each failure is continuously monitored and provisions are regularly updated to reflect the most accurate position available.
-However, given the complexities involved in the administration of an ATOL holder failure and the reliance on multiple and individual responses from external persons and organisations, it is possible that material adjustments may be required in the following financial reporting period where the availability of new or improved information facilitates the need to do so.
+However, given the complexities involved in the administration of an ATOL holder failure as outlined above, it is possible that material adjustments may be required in the following financial reporting period where the availability of new or improved information facilitates the need to do so.